FerCanAra/ADA_CpC/README.md

     Put_Line("I am going to approve CpC :) ");
 end project_name;
 ```
+> **Note: If you encounter an error, scroll down to the bottom of the page to find the solution.**

 3. Execute the project.
 This can be done in two ways:
    a) You can press the ‘Play’ button and watch the terminal that appears:
    b) Run the following command in the Alire terminal: